 Early intervention is key to avoiding what might become deadly cardiac arrest, says Dr. Shah.

-The majority of cardiac arrests occur at home, as Reynolds did.
+The majority of cardiac arrests occur at home.
 Performing CPR or even just compressions to the chest can improve the chances of survival until emergency medical teams arrive.

-If you suspect you or a loved one is having a heart attack or cardiac arrest, call 911.
-Its best to call for emergency help than to risk underestimating your symptoms.
+If you suspect you or a loved one are having a heart attack or cardiac arrest, call 911.
+It’s best to call for emergency help than to risk underestimating your symptoms.